Charlene, Princess of Monaco

+Charlene (Charlène [ʃaʁlɛn]; born Charlene Lynette Wittstock, 25 January 1978) is Princess of Monaco as the wife of Prince Albert II.
+Before her marriage, Charlene was an Olympic swimmer representing South Africa.

 Charlene was born in Bulawayo, Rhodesia (now Zimbabwe).
 She relocated to South Africa in 1989.
 She began her swimming career in 1996 (winning the South African Championship) and represented South Africa at the 2000 Sydney Olympics, with her team finishing fifth in the 4 × 100-metre medley relay.
 Charlene retired from professional swimming in 2007.

 Charlene met Prince Albert at the Mare Nostrum swimming competition in Monte Carlo, Monaco, in 2000.
 The couple married on 1 July 2011.
 On 10 December 2014, she gave birth to twins Princess Gabriella and Hereditary Prince Jacques.
 Princess Charlene's charity work primarily revolves around sports, AIDS, and underprivileged children.
 Charlene founded the Princess Charlene of Monaco Foundation in 2012 to support her personal humanitarian endeavours.

 Early life and family

-Charlene Lynette Wittstock was born on 25 January 1978 at Mater Dei Hospital in Bulawayo, Rhodesia, to Michael Kenneth Wittstock (b.
+Charlene Lynette Wittstock was born on 25 January 1978 at Mater Dei Hospital in Bulawayo, Rhodesia (now Zimbabwe), to Michael Kenneth Wittstock (b.
 1946), a sales manager, and Lynette, née Humberstone (b.
-1959), a former competitive diver and swimming coach.
+1954), a former competitive diver and swimming coach.
 The Wittstock family is of German origin; Wittstock's great-great-grandparents Martin Gottlieb Wittstock (1840–1915) and his wife Johanne Luise Wittstock (née Schönknecht; 1850–1932) emigrated to South Africa from the Pomeranian village of Zerrenthin in northern Germany in 1861 to escape hardship.
 In South Africa, the Wittstocks worked as handyworkers and unsuccessfully prospected for diamonds.
-She was given a certificate in 2014 which verified her Irish ancestry.
+In 2014, she was given a certificate that verified her Irish ancestry.

 Wittstock has two younger brothers: Gareth, a coffeehouse businessman in Monaco, and Sean, a promotions and events businessman in South Africa.
 The family relocated to South Africa in 1989, when Wittstock was 12 years old.
 She attended Tom Newby Primary school in Benoni, near Johannesburg, from 1988 to 1991.
+As a child, she was devastated by the drowning of her cousin Richard, who went swimming in the river at the back of her uncle's yard, explaining according to her, her later passion for swimming and concern for water safety.